ObamaCare Calculator: Subsidies, Tax Credits, Cost Assistance

 3. Apply at the Health Insurance Marketplace (HealthCare.Gov) or use the HealthCare.Gov cost estimator.
 (The official process)

-Any of those ways are going to give you a generally correct answer, but be aware that your final totals will be based on your income, family size, and the cost of the plan you choose.
+Any of those methods will give you a generally correct answer, but be aware that your final totals will be based on your income, family size, and the cost of the plan you choose.

 ObamaCare Calculator: Calculating Subsidies